 Being engaged in issues of social justice that affect our neighbors is of utmost importance to us as a progressive Jewish community.
-As such, we are continuing to build our Social Action platform with impactful programs and ongoing relationships to enable our members to express their Jewish values--and teach these to their children--through community engagement.
+As such, we offer a robust social action program with impactful programs and ongoing relationships to enable our members to express their Jewish values--and teach these to their children--through community engagement.

 Our Social Justice committee regularly organizes events in response to local and national issues that pertain to issues of social, economic and environmental justice.
 For example, CSI recently hosted a family-centered event held by Rockland Families for Social Justice to show solidarity for refugees and immigrants in our community.
 We also hosted an open-to-the-public talk by Clarkstown councilwoman Stephanie Hausner called Advocacy 101, where participants learned how to channel their energy for political change into impactful actions.